hoaktran/postgresql-to-bigquery-etl/README.md

 PostgreSQL is one of the most popular tools to store and analyze data at scale.
 However, it requires a huge effort and expertise to run analytic queries within the desired time using PostgreSQL.

-This is a barrier for business users who do not have that skill.
-This is why it is preferred to have a separate system on the cloud for analytical workloads, so we can have additional benefits like automatic and elastic scaling based on the complexity of queries.
+This is a barrier for non-expert business users.
+A solution is to  have a separate system on the cloud for analytical workloads to allow additional benefits like automatic and elastic scaling based on the complexity of queries.

-Hence, I choose to mirror data from PostgreSQL to Google BigQuery.
+Hence, I created this code to mirror data from PostgreSQL to Google BigQuery.

 <p align="right">(<a href="#top">back to top</a>)</p>